 "Wow!
 You ARE cagey today.
 Get outta here.
 It'll be fine."
 Maya turned and disappeared back into the bathroom through clouds of steam.
 Kalen looked on, his face dropping as he wondered if he would ever see her again.

-Kalen acknowledged him but kept walking briskly towards the corner of the Mess Hall.
-The people sitting at the oudoor tables tracked the hoodlums coming their way.
+Kalen acknowledged him without slowing down and continued to walk briskly towards the corner of the Mess Hall.
+The people sitting at the outdoor tables tracked the hoodlums coming their way.
 They were all too familiar with their antics.
-Couldn't they have one peaceful night without these miscreant Sentient wannabe jerkoffs ruining it for everyone else.
+Couldn't they have one peaceful night without these miscreant Sentient wannabe jerk offs ruining it for everyone else.
 No wonder families with kids were not allowed into places like this.

 "Hey!
 Big guy.
 We're talking to you."
 The alpha leader continued his harassment in a mocking sing-song voice.